department-of-veterans-affairs/va.gov-team/teams/vsp/teams/insights-analytics/analytics-tools/ga360-overview.md

 4. VSP GitHub Table of Contents (GTM-T2ZTDXZ) - This container is used to implement settings for the Platform documentation site.

 #### Access
 The VSP Analytics-Insights team maintains Publish and Manage Users rights across the account and its containers.
-Access to VFS teams has been typically on an edit or read-only capacity.
+Access to VFS teams has been on an edit or read-only capacity to ensure that any changes are first validated by the VSP Analytics-Insights team.